Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 • evolutionary and molecular mechanisms favoring epidemics, emergence and/or host changes

-• the relative risks associated with each of these factors in each outbreak and/or emergence
+• the relative risks associated with each of these factors in each case of epidemic and/or emergence

-• they master disciplinary skills and advanced tools in various fields such as
+• they have mastered subject-specific skills and advanced tools in a variety of fields, such as

-1. in biological and ecological sciences (including evolutionary biology) focusing on pathogen-induced diseases
+1. biological and ecological sciences (including evolutionary biology) focusing on pathogen-induced diseases

-2. mathematical sciences (statistics and modeling) and computer science focused on the collection and analysis of epidemiological data (databases, GIS, etc.)
+2. mathematical sciences (statistics and modeling) and computer sciences focused on the collection and analysis of epidemiological data (databases, GIS, etc.)

-• they know how to identify and integrate into their analysis the elements (and tools) of applied human sciences necessary to understand the origin of emergencies and the evaluation of risks: sociology, anthropology, economics, political governance, law (through organizations and institutions)
+• they know how to identify and integrate into their analysis the elements (and tools) of applied human sciences needed to understand the origins of emergencies and assess risks: sociology, anthropology, economics, political governance, law (through organizations and institutions), etc.

-• they know how to implement a scientific and analytical approach independently, apply it to a specific context, and integrate information of various kinds.
+• they can independently apply a scientific and analytical approach, apply it to a specific context, and integrate information of various kinds.

-• They master project management and collaborative work.
+• they are experts in project management and collaborative working.

-• They are able to interact and communicate with non-academic collaborators: managers in epidemiological control or surveillance, public health or veterinary actors, decision-makers or elected officials...
+• They are able to interact and communicate with non-academic collaborators: managers in epidemiological control or surveillance, public health or veterinary professionals, decision-makers or elected representatives, etc.

-• They are able to disseminate results to an informed audience of peers, but also to policy makers and managers.
+• They are able to disseminate results to an informed audience of peers, decision-makers and managers.

 Read more